UD-Math-Data-Science-1/notes/supervised/overview.md

 \end{bmatrix}.
 $$

 Note that *the first index refers to the row number, and the second to the column number*.
+The rows may be referred to as instances, examples, samples, etc.

 We can also collect the associated training labels as the **label vector**

 $$
 \bfy = \begin{bmatrix}